Brian McClair

 Brian John McClair (born 8 December 1963) is a Scottish football coach and former professional footballer.
+As a player, he was a forward from 1980 to 1998, notable for his near 11-year spell at Manchester United where he won 14 trophies including four Premier League titles, two FA Cups and the European Cup Winners' Cup.

-As a player, he was a forward from 1980 to 1998, notable for his near 11-year spell at Manchester United where he won 14 trophies including four Premier League titles, as well as important tenures at Scottish clubs Celtic and Motherwell.
+McClair also had important tenures at Scottish clubs Celtic and Motherwell, winning the Scottish League and Scottish Cup with the former.
 At Motherwell, he combined his football with studying mathematics at the University of Glasgow.
 He was nicknamed "Choccy", as his last name rhymed with the delicacy "chocolate éclair".

 McClair played in 30 international games for Scotland between 1986 and 1993, and was selected for their squad at UEFA Euro 1992.

 After retiring from playing, McClair took on a coaching role at Blackburn Rovers before returning to Manchester United, where he spent several years as Youth Academy Director.

 Club career

 Early career

 McClair began his career with Aston Villa on leaving school in 1980, but left after one season (in which Villa were Football League champions) having never played a competitive game.

 He then returned to Scotland in the summer of 1981 and signed for Motherwell.
 Initially a midfielder, manager Jock Wallace converted him to a striker.
 McClair went on to score 15 league goals in two seasons, including a hat-trick at Fir Park in a 3–0 win over Rangers on 3 January 1983, and both goals in a 2–1 win over Celtic eleven days later.